ams/cadr4/README.md

   - cadr (package):

-	* cpu.vhd: contains a exact transliteration of the original CADR schematics

-	* cadr_tb.vhd: with a testbench that is capable of exercising the CADR.
+	TBD

 New documentation should be written in Markdown.
 At some point this should be migrated back into the [Lisp Machine Manual](https://tumbleweed.nu/r/lm-3/uv/chinual.html) or other suitable places.